hashicorp/terraform-provider-azurerm/website/docs/r/redis_cache.html.markdown

 * `zones` - (Optional) A list of a single item of the Availability Zone which the Redis Cache should be allocated in.

 -> **Please Note**: Availability Zones are [in Preview and only supported in several regions at this time](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) - as such you must be opted into the Preview to use this functionality.
 You can [opt into the Availability Zones Preview in the Azure Portal](http://aka.ms/azenroll).

 ---

-* `redis_configuration` supports the following:
+A `redis_configuration` block supports the following:

 * `maxmemory_reserved` - (Optional) Value in megabytes reserved for non-cache usage e.g. failover.
 Defaults are shown below.
 * `maxmemory_delta` - (Optional) The max-memory delta for this Redis instance.
 Defaults are shown below.